autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/fail-safe.md

 | COMFORTABLE_STOP | The vehicle will stop quickly with a comfortable deceleration.            |
 | EMERGENCY_STOP   | The vehicle will stop immediately with as much deceleration as possible.  |
 | PULL_OVER        | The vehicle will stop after moving to the side of the road.               |

-## MRM description

-Autoware supports various MRM implementation to provide appropriate behavior for each use case.
-Therefore, use this API when detailed information about MRM behavior is required.
-The MRM behavior ID listed by this API is used in MRM state API.

 ## MRM request